Discover the top 50 countries where it's most difficult and dangerous to follow Jesus.

 Join thousands of believers as we hear and learn from North Korean Pastor Min-Soo.
 Min-Soo escaped to China in ‘90s and for three years was discipled in an Open Doors safe house.
 He now serves North Korean refugees in South Korea.

 Open Doors CEO David Curry will interview this pastor as he shares firsthand what it’s like to be a Christian in the isolated country—and how God is using him to reach North Koreans.
 You’ll also have the opportunity to share your own prayers for our persecuted brothers and sisters in North Korea and throughout the world.
-Join us on Saturday, Nov.
-3, at 4 pm Pacific.
-Learn more and sign up here.

-Praying Specifically With North Korean Believers
+Praying Specifically with North Korean Believers

 - Pray with North Korean Christians for their protection, strength and endurance.
 They face persecution from state authorities and their non-Christian families, friends and neighbors.